 Dealing with difficulties

-RBS is committed to supporting customers in financial difficulty and in 2018 we have helped 670,000 customers to find solutions for their financial difficulties.
-Our dedicated team take time to understand each customers’ situation, making sure they understand the different forms of free and independent debt advice available and put customers through immediately when this additional support is identified.
+RBS is committed to supporting customers in financial difficulty and in 2019 we have helped 646,000 customers to find solutions for their financial difficulties.
+Our dedicated team take time to understand each customers’ situation, working closely with independent free debt advice and charity partners to support and refer customers who need specialist support.

-In 2018 we have improved the ways customers can interact with us and made it easier for them to get the support they need by:
+We continue to look at innovating and improving the ways our customers can interact with us, making it easier for them to get the support they need.
+In 2019 we: